“Wars will begin where you will, but they do not end where you please.”

 ‘He seems manifestly uneasy with the enthusiasms he has evoked. ’

 He’s very down to earth expressing a “down home” philosophy.
 He wants to uphold the dignity of the presidential office while reducing the pomposity and imperial distance that now affect it.
 He’s given his word to take down the fence around the White House and have picnics on the lawn.
-He wants to take out the White House rose garden and replace it with humble vegetables like cabbage and squash.
-He says: “You’d have trouble announcing war in a cabbage patch.”
+He wants to take the rose garden out of this pre-eminent example of public housing and replace it with humble vegetables like cabbage and squash.
+He says: ‘You’d have trouble announcing war in a cabbage patch.’

 ‘How do you explain such an introspective, enigmatic candidate who keeps a low profile emerging to prominence?’